alchemyplatform/aa-sdk/site/packages/index.md

 The `SmartAccountClient` is an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant Provider that wraps JSON RPC methods.
 With this Provider, you can submit User Operations to RPC providers, estimate gas, configure a Paymaster and more.
 It is not opinionated about which RPC provider you are using and is configurable to work with any RPC provider.
 Because it implements EIP-1193, it can be used with any web3 library.

 The `SmartContractAccount` interface is used to define how you would interact with your Smart Contract Account.
-The methods exposed and implemented by a class the implements `BaseSmartContractAccount` allow the `SmartAccountProvider` to provide ergonic utilities for building and submitting User Operations.
+The methods exposed and implemented by a class the implements `BaseSmartContractAccount` allow the `SmartAccountClient` to provide ergonomic utilities for building and submitting User Operations.

 For more details on all the utilities exported by `aa-core` see the [aa-core documentation](/packages/aa-core/).